foundry-rs/starknet-foundry/design_documents/cairo_deployment_scripts.md

 ## Proposed steps/tasks

 MVP:
-  - allow for writing scripts using dispatchers and imported cast subcommand functions
+  - allow for writing scripts using dispatchers and imported cast subcommand functions:
     - no idempotency required at this stage
     - all cast subcommand functions return every information necessary (tx hashes, addresses etc) as importable structs
     - no cast subcommand requires CastConfig directly (eg as parameter)